 Here are some of the biggest dangers you should be aware of when considering a free cloud-based alternative for your file-sharing needs:

-Before you dive into a free file-sharing service headfirst, make sure you’re not sacrificing security for savings.
+Before you dive into a file-sharing service headfirst, make sure you’re not sacrificing security for savings.
 Again, “free” could wind up costing your organization more than you bargained for.

 Your Own FTP Server